MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/determining-what-is-supported.md

 mtps_version: v=office.15
 ---

-# Determining What is Supported
+# Determining what is supported

 **Applies to**: Access 2013, Office 2013